Asante Empire: Fourth Anglo-Ashanti War

 In 1895, the Asante turned down an unofficial offer to become a British protectorate.

 The Asante wanting to keep French and European colonial forces out of the territory (and its gold), the British were anxious to conquer Asante Empire once and for all.
 Despite being in talks with the state about making it a British protectorate, Britain began the Fourth Anglo-Ashanti War in 1895 on the pretext of failure to pay the fines levied on the Asante monarch after the 1874 war.
-The British were victorious and the Asante was forced to sign a treaty and became British protectorate.

-In December 1895, the British left Cape Coast with an expeditionary force to start what is known as the Third Anglo-Ashanti War, see below.
+In December 1895, the British left Cape Coast with an expeditionary force to start what is known as the Fourth Anglo-Ashanti War.
 The Asantehene directed the Asante to not resist the British advance, as he feared reprisals from Britain if the expedition turned violent.
 Shortly thereafter, Governor William Maxwell arrived in Kumasi as well, where Prempeh I was humiliated.

 Britain annexed the territories of the Asante and the Fanti and constituted the Ashanti Crown Colony on 26 September 1901.
 Asantehene Agyeman Prempeh was deposed and arrested, and he and other Asante leaders were sent into exile in the Seychelles.
 The Asante Union was dissolved.
 A British Resident was permanently placed in the city of Kumasi, and soon after a British fort was built there.

-Uprisings of 1900 and since 1935
+20th Century

 As a final measure of resistance, the remaining Asante court not exiled to the Seychelles mounted an offensive against the British Residents at the Kumasi Fort.
 The resistance was led by Asante queen Yaa Asantewaa, Queen-Mother of Ejisu.
-From March 28 to late September 1900, the Asante and British were engaged in what would become known as the War of the Golden Stool.
+From March 28 to late September 1900, the Asante and British were engaged in what would become known as the War of the Golden Stool (Fifth Anglo-Ashanti War).
 In the end, the British were victorious; they exiled Asantewaa and other Asante leaders to the Seychelles to join Asante King Prempeh I.

 In 1935, the British restored the Asante Confederacy under British colonial rule, allowing the Asantehene to govern Asante's internal affairs, though the region remained under British control.
 Upon Ghana's independence in 1957, the Asante Kingdom became part of the new nation.
 While the Asantehene's traditional authority was restored, the Asante Kingdom was integrated into Ghana, rather than entering a formal political union.